-KentuckyOne Health employees and their dependents using the CHI Medical Plan have the benefit of using KentuckyOne Health Partners services.
+KentuckyOne Health Partners: A benefit for KentuckyOne Health employees and their dependents using the CHI Medical Plan.

 Call 877.543.5768 and let KentuckyOne Health Partners help: